LaxarJS/laxar/docs/manuals/creating_themes.md

 ```

-Which CSS framework and toolchain to use (if any) is ultimately up to you.
+Which CSS framework and tool chain to use (if any) is ultimately up to you.
 The [shop demo on github](https://github.com/LaxarJS/shop-demo) contains the _darkly_ theme both as a [plain CSS version](//github.com/LaxarJS/shop-demo/tree/master/includes/themes/darkly.theme), and as an [SCSS version](//github.com/LaxarJS/shop-demo/tree/master/includes/themes/darkly_scss.theme).

 The Bootstrap framework incurs some degree of boilerplate, but makes it relatively easy to reuse widgets across applications, and to find controls that work with your theme out of the box.